 - Individuals.
 Rooms 164, 171, 184, 186, and 187 are also available for advanced reservations by individual users.
 A reservation made by an individual does not prevent a group from listing that individual as a member.
 However due to system limitations, the individual may not be the primary person making the reservation for the group.

 Advance reservations are limited to one block of time per day.
 The block of time may be for a maximum of three hours and may not be split into smaller blocks.
 Reservations may start on the hour or half hour.

 Renewals are permitted if the room has not been reserved.
-Students and alumni should go to the Circulation Desk to renew a room.
+Patrons should go to the Circulation Desk to renew a room.
 They may continue to renew the room in up to three hour increments for as long as the room is not reserved.

 Reservation Cancellations and Misuse of Rooms

 - Failure to appear for a reserved time slot within 15 minutes of the start of the time slot will result in the cancellation of the reservation and the room will become available for others to use.

 - Overdue room keys may not be renewed.

 - Failure to comply with these policies may result in the cancellation of your reservation.

 - Continued failure to comply with the policy will result in loss of the privilege to make advance room reservations for the remainder of the current semester.